-Returning Students
+Returning Students/Readmission

 A Mount Union student whose attendance at the University is interrupted, either by suspension or by withdrawal for any reason, must apply for readmission with the Office of the University Registrar in order to resume academic work at Mount Union.
 An extended absence may result in reassessment and/or adjustment of degree requirements.
-A student who has attended any other institutions since leaving Mount Union will have to submit transcripts from each school attended before being considered for readmission.
+A student who has attended any other institutions since leaving Mount Union must submit official transcripts from each school attended before readmission will be considered; failure to submit official transcripts will result in a denial of readmission.

-When the Office of the University Registrar identifies a student who has been pursuing a degree for more than 10 calendar years, that office will request that the department(s) in which the student is doing his or her major and minor work complete a review of the student's record to date.
+When the Office of the University Registrar identifies a student, who has been pursuing a degree for more than 10 calendar years, that office will request that the department(s) in which the student is doing his or her major and minor work complete a review of the student's record to date.
 This review would be to determine if any modifications should be considered or implemented in the student's program of study toward the major(s) or minor(s).
 Students who are on an approved Leave of Absence from the University are not required to apply for readmission.